The Astroger Webpages

 Much of the orbital mechanics that I was doing applies to natural celestial bodies and space probes as well as to artificial Earth satellites.
 And so my interests began to encompass dynamical astronomy as well as astrodynamics.
 These Astroger Webpages are thus devoted to both fields.

 *Astroger is the union of the letters in "Astro" and the letters of my first name, "roger".
 Astroger is pronounced "Astro-jer" (soft "g").
-It is actually a word, perhaps a contraction of "astrologer."
-I take "astroger" not to mean an astrologer, but rather "one who calculates trajectories using the principles of orbital mechanics."
+Do not confuse "astroger" with "astrologer" (Google has).
+I am one who calculates trajectories using the principles of dynamical astronomy (celestial mechanics).
+An astrologer might use my own planetary ephemerides and your birthdate to cast your horoscope.
+But I do not do that.

 Back to Top